Shayros/PR_Power_Outages/README.md

 ![](images_outages/results.png)

 ### Conclusion

-> [!NOTE]
-> This creates a light blue background banner inside your page.
->
-Most Puerto Rico power outages were not explained by weather conditions alone.​
+- Most Puerto Rico power outages were not explained by weather conditions alone.​

-The results point to failures in planning and continued infrastructure deterioration.
+- The results point to failures in planning and continued infrastructure deterioration.
 ​
-Power outages will worsen health disparities, reduce access to care, and increase mortality​
+-Power outages will worsen health disparities, reduce access to care, and increase mortality​